 One of the more significant changes was the switch of the tail rotor from the left to the right side of the helicopter.
 This was done to improve directional control.
 Retrofits were made in the field by swapping out the entire tail boom with a replacement unit.

-Very late in the war, during the North Vietnamese spring offensive of 1972, two Cobras were shot down by enemy SA-7 shoulder-launched surface to air missiles (SAMs), some Cobras were fitted with an upturned "sugar bowl" exhaust to reduce their infrared profile, with some minor detriment to performance, and were fitted with an AN/ALQ-144 infrared countermeasures (IRCM) unit on the engine cowling just forward of the exhaust.
+Very late in the war, during the North Vietnamese spring offensive of 1972, two Cobras were shot down by enemy SA-7 shoulder-launched surface to air missiles (SAMs), some Cobras were fitted with an upturned "sugar bowl" exhaust to reduce their infrared profile, with some minor detriment to performance, also being kitted up with an AN/ALQ-144 infrared countermeasures (IRCM) unit on the engine cowling just forward of the exhaust.

 The AN/ALQ-44 was what is known as "hot brick" or "disco light" jammer.
 It was a little cylindrical "lighthouse" faced with a hot ceramic brick core that radiated strongly in the infrared.
 The core was surrounded by a rotating shutter that turned the infrared output on and off.
 A heatseeking SAM tried to home in on the hot jammer module, but when it was pulsed "off", the missile then assumed it had lost lock and veers off target.

 * The AH-1G Cobra was basically a daylight weapon, though it could be used at night in a pinch when supported with illumination flares and searchlights.
 The Army performed two experiments to develop a night-capable Cobra.